collocations.org

 These losses are not easily replaced.

-VERB + REPLACE
+VERB + replace

-Machines cannot replace people in this work.
+Machines can't replace people in this work.

-can/can''t afford to | be built to, be designed to, be intended to, be used to
+be built to, be designed to, be intended to, be meant to, be used to

-appoint sb to, elect sb to | be expensive to
+appoint sb to, elect sb to, nominate sb to (esp.
+AmE)

 Halogen lamps give excellent service, but the bulbs are expensive to replace.